enketo/blog/_posts/2015-05-19-install-enketo.md

 ### 13. Backups

-Only **one file** contains critical information that should be backed up.
-This is located at _/var/lib/redis/enketo-main.rdb_.
+Only **two files** contain critical information that **absolutely** should be backed up: the main database and the Enketo configuration file.

+The database file is located at _/var/lib/redis/enketo-main.rdb_.
 Restoring can be done simply by stopping redis (`sudo service redis-server-enketo-main stop`), copying the backup file, and starting redis (`sudo service redis-server-enketo-main start`).

+The configuration file is located at _~/enketo-express/config/config.json_.
+Restore this file by copying it and restarting Enketo.

+Other files to perhaps consider backing up: NGINX configuration, custom scripts, other app configuration files.

 ### 14. Logging